AlexT321/Wubo-Todo-Website-/my-app/README2.md

 **Version 1.0.0**

 # Wubo (Todd Website)
-A Todo website that allows you to organize your tasks and manage your scheduale.
+A Todo website that allows you to organize your tasks and manage your schedule.

 write motivation here -